How to Make a Gif in Photoshop

 Step 3: Create Frame Animations

 Before you can begin to animate anything, you’re going to need the ability to create frame animations.
-To do this, hover over Create Video Timeline and find the dropdown arrow and select Create Frame Animation:
+To do this, find the dropdown arrow next to Create Video Timeline and select Create Frame Animation.

 screenshot of options: create video timeline and create frame animation. create frame animation is selected